SWE 637 Course Syllabus

 Honor System:

 Students are reminded that the honor system governs all work turned in for credit.
-Unless otherwise indicated, each assignment must be an individual effort.
-An assignment submission carries with it an implicit statement that the submission is your own work.
-You may discuss the requirements and syntactical issues of assignments with other students in the class, but you may not discuss specific solutions.
 Any and all collaboration is prohibited on the quizzes and on the final.
 Details of honor code policies and procedures can be found at the Office for Academic Integrity website.

 Grading